sparkle-lwc/sparkle-lwc.github.io/index.markdown

 ## Sample

 To show how lightweight our suite is, here is a full implementation of all the permutations of the `SPARKLE` family.
+It takes as input parameters the state `x` on which it operates, the number of "branches" (i.e. the block size in bits divided by 64), and the number of steps to be performed.

 ```c
 #define MAX_BRANCHES 8